dannymagnus/CI_MS2_Space-Trek/README.md

 **This screen covers the following user stories:**

+*3. As a first time user I want to be able to interactively increase my knowledge about space and the solar system.*

 *6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.*

 *7. As a first time user, I want to be able to view my progress on the quiz.*

 #### Victory screen
 ![Victory Screen](docs/features/feature-victory-screen.png)

 The victory screen consists of 4 sections:
-- The player’s ship is visible and the enemy ship fades off the screen
+- The player’s ship is visible and the enemy ship fades off the screen.
 - The score of the players ship and the enemy ship.
 - A ‘play again’ button which restarts the quiz.
 - The container box which will turn green.